billnunn/Assessment-5-Bill-Naz-Adam/README.md

 ## Requirements

-Section 03 of the report is provided to help get Spark's GraphFrames package working in Jupyter.
+Section 03 of the report requires the installation of IntelliJ IDEA IDE, where you can import the folder as a project.
+I am sure there is a more optimal way to run this, however this is most likely to work.

 ## Evidence